 You are required to demonstrate and showcase elements of good designs and how it can benefit its users.
-"CONVERGE: GLOCAL DESIGN SOLUTIONS" asks you to find commonalities in challenges across the world and figure out solutions that can solve these issues.
+"Converge: Crafting Cultural Legacy" aims to have you deep dive into the culture you would like to shed light on and ensure the design and its intended impact would leave a legacy to inspire the present and future generations.